- Triple Diversity Models - Russian Ham Users - AR-88 Serial Number Analysis & Log

 AR-88 Performance Today - Easy and Reversible Muting Mod

-by: Henry Rogers - WHRM - WA7YBS
+by: Henry Rogers - WA7YBS Radio Boulevard/WHRM

 History of the AR-88 Series

-Outside the USA - Most of the early AR-88 production was sent to Great Britain or Russia (and to a lesser extent China and France) during WWII through Lend-Lease and this accounts for the scarcity of the early versions of the receiver in the USA.
+The AR-88 Outside the USA - Most of the early AR-88 production was sent to Great Britain or Russia (and to a lesser extent China and France) during WWII through Lend-Lease and this accounts for the scarcity of the early versions of the receiver in the USA.
 The Lend-Lease Act of October 1941, allowed the USA to supply materiel to our Allies in exchange for permission to build and operate bases in the allied countries or territories.
-The AR-88 was used extensively in Great Britain during WWII for varied purposes.
-Many of the Allies required coverage of the LF and MF parts of the spectrum and the AR-88LF was created for that service, providing coverage from 70kc to 550kc continuous and 1.5mc to 30mc continuous.
-Building of the AR-88LF receivers was handled by the RCA plant in Montreal.
-By the end of WWII, it certainly seemed like tens of thousands of AR-88 receivers had been shipped overseas to our allies.
-However, careful examination of serial numbers indicate a production level that was far less than the customary published estimates.
-While it may have seemed like "AR-88s were everywhere" the actual production numbers did not exceed 25,000 units (total WWII production of AR-88D, AR-88F, AR-88LF and CR-91 receivers.)

 AR-88s survive in Russia because a large quantity were sent over as part of Lend-Lease in the later part of WWII (after the USSR became an Ally.)
 The receivers were used for both surveillance and communications during the war.
 After the war ended, it is assumed that none were returned and it's unlikely that any were destroyed.
 The USSR continued to utilize the AR-88 after WWII as it had during the war, that is for military and surveillance purposes.
-By the late-1950s and early-1960s, the AR-88 was showing its age and the receivers must have become available to ham club stations.
+By the late-1950s, the AR-88 was showing its age and the receivers became available to ham club stations.
 By the late-1960s and early-1970s, it was very common to QSO Russians on 20M CW who were using an AR-88 for the station receiver.
 More on UA-UK use of the AR-88 in the section "AR-88 and Russian Hams" in Part 2. >>>

 Even the US Military used some of the later AR-88 variations in their installations that required a high performance, highly reliable receiver.
-During the latter part of WWII the Navy used a Triple diversity receiver that was essentially the RCA DR-89 but was given the Navy designation of RDM.
+During the latter part of WWII the Navy had used a Triple diversity receiver that was essentially the RCA DR-89 but was given the Navy designation of RDM.
 This diversity receiver was mainly used for data transmission in the form of CW, High-Speed CW and RTTY.
 Voice could be used but the RDM was primarily for reliable data reception.
 After WWII, the Navy continued to use the RDMs up to the 1970s.
 By 1949, the U.S. Army Signal Corps wanted their own version of the DR-89 for the same use as the Navy.
 RCA supplied a slightly updated version of the DR-89 that was designated as OA-58A/FRC.
 Not very many were produced with estimates being less than 100 OA-58s made.
 The receiver used was the SC-88 of which about 300 were produced.